-Since 1866 Grenson has been hand crafting traditional brogues, shoes and boots from its Northampton factory.
+Since 1866 Grenson has been hand-crafting traditional brogues, shoes and boots from its Northampton factory.
 Built using Goodyear Welting and made from the finest leathers, each pair of Grenson shoes is built to last and can take up to six weeks to create, making these shoes that will last a lifetime.
 Add in distinctive contemporary style details (a chunky platform here, a contrasting sole there) and you’ve got a collection of unrivalled modern classics.
-We sat down with creative director and owner Tim Little to find out what has given Grenson its longevity, his design inspiration and the songs currently on his playlist.
+We sat down with the creative director and owner Tim Little to find out what has given Grenson its longevity, his design inspiration and the songs currently on his playlist.

 Grenson has over 140 years of history.
 Why do you think it’s stood the test of time?

 At times, it has hung on by its fingernails but the single thing that has always saved it in my view is quality.
 People will forgive a lot but ultimately, they won’t forgive poor quality.

 Tell us a little about the traditional way you manufacture Grenson shoes?

 Our shoes are made pretty much the same way that they have been made for well over 100 years.
 We use a process called Goodyear Welting that is time consuming but makes for a sturdy, long lasting shoe.
 Whilst we do have machines, all the processes require a high level of skill and hand/eye coordination.
 There aren’t many products that haven’t been bettered for 100 years or more, but this is one of them.

 A lot of brands have moved all their manufacturing out of the UK over the years – why has Grenson remained?